The CGP web site has been moved to here and the domain name cartesiangp.co.uk no longer exists.

 The current status and future of CGP

-I have recently submitted a paper on CGP: its status and future to the 20th anniversary edition of the journal Genetic Programming and Evolvable Machines.
+This paper was published in the 20th anniversary edition of the journal Genetic Programming and Evolvable Machines in 2020.
 It reviews many aspects of CGP and discusses open issues and new ideas.
-I am hoping the reviewers will like it and it will get published.
 It discusses so many things that can make CGP even better... :-)

-I have also recently submitted a journal article on what I call computational alchemy.
+This journal article was on what I call computational alchemy.
 I give two examples: 1.
 CGP and 2.
 Evolution-in-materio.
 In the former strange interactions between software components can be exploited by evolutionary algorithms and in the latter strange interactions between physical componets are exploited.
-Hopefully, the article will appear in the journal Natural Computing at some point.
+The article is published in the journal Natural Computing.